venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

         return
     crawled += 1

     #Some sample non-IO bound work on the content.
-In the real world, there
+In the real world,
-    #would be some heavy-duty parsing, DOM traversal here.
+    #there would be some heavy-duty parsing, DOM traversal here.

     m = hashlib.md5()
     m.update(response_content)
     m.digest()

     #Extract the links and add them to the queue.
 Using links_added
-    #counter to keep track of links fetched.
-Possible race condition.
+    #counter to limit the number of links to fetch.
     for link in re.findall('<a href="(http.*?)"', response_content):
         if links_added < num_to_crawl:
             links_added += 1
             q.put(link)

 #Worker spawned by gevent.
-Continuously gets links, works on them and marks
+Continuously gets links, works on them
-#them as done.
+#and marks them as done.
 def worker(crawler_id):
     while True:
         item = q.get()